the-other-mariana/cylf/README.md

 export GO111MODULE=off
 ```

+in order to avoid error messages such as *package XXX is not in GOROOT" when building a Go project* or similar.

-then, go to `cutter/` folder if you want to split a file, and type:
+Then, go to `cutter/` folder if you want to split a file, and type:

 ```
 go run cutter.go -n 95 -f seberg-2019.mp4